purarue/scramble-history/README.md

 For each group selected by `--group-by`, this creates a graph.
 By default, this pauses at each group and shows the graph so you can move around etc, and graphs in reverse-chronological order (provide `--no-reverse` to swap)

-To save, use `--graph-opt save`.
+To save to a png, use `--graph-opt save`.
 If you use [kitty](https://sw.kovidgoyal.net/kitty/), can also print these directly in the terminal:

 <img src="https://github.com/seanbreckenridge/scramble-history/blob/master/.github/kitty.png?raw=true" height=500>